Relating hadronic CP-violation to higher-twist distributions

 It is instructive to write Eq. \eqref{eq:matching} as

 i.e. to split $\bar{g}_I$ into the sum of ``direct" and ``vacuum alignment" contribution, which correspond to the first and second term at the right side of Eq. \eqref{eq:matching} respectively; the direct contribution depends on $\sigma_C^{0,3}$ while the vacuum alignment contribution depends on $\sigma^{0,3}$ as well as the vacuum condensate ratio $r$ and the current quark masses.
-The advantage of such splitting is that it separates the unknown quantities from the (relatively) known ones.
-Parameters in $\bar{g}_I |_{\mathrm{vac}}$ can in general be obtained from current results of lattice studies as well as from QCD sum rule analysis.
-Techniques to calculate QCD sigma terms on lattice are quite well-established.
-Simulations with $N_f=2$ provide numerical estimations for the isoscalar and isovector quark mass parameters and sigma terms: $\bar{m}\approx 3.6$ MeV, $\varepsilon\approx 0.33$, $\sigma^0\approx37$ MeV and $\sigma^3\approx 2.9$ MeV \cite{Bali:2012qs,deDivitiis:2013xla,Aoki:2016frl} \footnote{The quark mass parameters are evaluated at $\mu=2$ GeV whereas the sigma terms are scale-invariant.} which are also confirmed by more recent lattice calculations \cite{Bali:2016lvx}.
+Parameters in $\bar{g}_I |_{\mathrm{vac}}$ are rather extensively studied: for instance, simulations with $N_f=2$ provide numerical estimations for the isoscalar and isovector quark mass parameters and sigma terms: $\bar{m}\approx 3.6$ MeV, $\varepsilon\approx 0.33$, $\sigma^0\approx37$ MeV and $\sigma^3\approx 2.9$ MeV \cite{Bali:2012qs,deDivitiis:2013xla,Aoki:2016frl}\footnote{The quark mass parameters are evaluated at $\mu=2$ GeV whereas the sigma terms are scale-invariant.} which are also confirmed by more recent lattice calculations \cite{Bali:2016lvx,Alexandrou:2017qyt,Yamanaka:2018uud}.
 The isoscalar sigma term $\sigma^0$ may also be extracted from low-energy $\pi N$-scattering, but the outcomes are in general much larger than the lattice result (see \cite{RuizdeElvira:2017stg} and references therein).
-Meanwhile a rough estimate of the vacuum condensate ratio $r$ may be obtained from QCD sum rule: $r\approx0.4$ GeV$^2$ \cite{Belyaev:1982cd,Pospelov:2001ys}.
+Meanwhile a rough estimate of the vacuum condensate ratio $r$ may be obtained from the QCD sum rule: $r\approx0.4$ GeV$^2$ \cite{Belyaev:1982cd,Pospelov:2001ys}.
 It however drops out when we construct the ratio between the vacuum alignment contribution to $\bar{g}_0$ and $\bar{g}_1$: